01 of 08

 Half Box Soap Wrapping

-The "half box" is a combination of the cigar band and the full box that covers the soap on 5 sides with a box but leaves the top half open.
-The advantage is that the soap is well covered and stable - especially on its base - but still gives you a clear view of the soap and allows you to smell it.Continue to 7 of 8 below.
+The "half box" is a combination of the cigar band and the full box that covers the soap on five sides with a box, but leaves the top of the soap exposed.
+The advantage is that the soap is well covered and stable (especially on its base) but still gives you a clear view of the soap and allows you to smell it.Continue to 7 of 8 below.

 07 of 08